 You need at least a high school diploma to be a roustabout or steward.
 Because there are few requirements for getting an entry-level position, people apply to oil rig jobs in droves.
-If you want to get a position higher in the ranks, it is best to have attended a vocational school for wielding, basic mechanics or heavy equipment operations.
+If you want to get a position higher in the ranks, it is best to have attended a vocational school for welding, basic mechanics or heavy equipment operations.
 There are some trade schools that offer classes in oil field work.
 Also, the military provides oil field work training for those leaving the armed forces as part of an effort to make sure soldiers get employed after their service.

 Certifications in Helicopter Underwater Escape Training and Basic Offshore Safety Instruction and Emergency Training (BOSIET) help you get a leg up on the competition for positions.
 Most companies require their workers to earn an Offshore Survival & Firefighting certificate.
 If you want to become a specialized worker such as an electrician, you must have a state-issued license.